-On June 27, 2019, Bobby Rahal will be honored with the Cameron R. Argetsinger Award for Outstanding Contributions to Motorsports.
+On June 27, 2019, Bobby Rahal was honored with the Cameron R. Argetsinger Award for Outstanding Contributions to Motorsports.

-This sixth annual award dinner is a fundraiser for the International Motor Racing Research
+This sixth annual award dinner was a fundraiser for the International Motor Racing Research

 Center.
-Bobby Rahal has been selected by a committee of auto racing professionals as the sixth honoree and recipient of the Cameron R. Argetsinger Award.
+Bobby Rahal was selected by a committee of auto racing professionals as the sixth honoree and recipient of the Cameron R. Argetsinger Award.

-American Honda, BMW of North America, Chip Ganassi Racing, Corning Enterprises and Foundation, Elmira Savings Bank, Glenora Wine Cellars, Gorsline Company, Hilliard Corp., Porsche Cars North America, SCCA Inc. and Foundation, Team Penske, and Welliver.
+BMW of North America, Byers Automotive, Chip Ganassi Racing, Corning Enterprises and Foundation, Elmira Savings Bank, Glenora Wine Cellars, Gorsline Company, Hilliard Corp., Honda Racing, Porsche Cars North America, Rahal Letterman Lanigan Racing, SCCA Inc. and Foundation, Team Penske, and Welliver.

 The dinner is also supported by IMRRC Board Members Gregory G. Galdi, Larry Kessler, Bob Newman, and Archie Urciuoli.